Naim-006/GetMediBD/README.md

 ## About

-**GetMedBD** is an Android-based multi-vendor pharmacy marketplace designed to connect customers with verified pharmacies through a single platform.
+**GetMediBD** is an Android-based multi-vendor pharmacy marketplace designed to connect customers with verified pharmacies through a single platform.

 Customers can discover medicines, compare pharmacy availability, upload prescriptions, place orders, make payments, and track their purchases.